akshu1005/BinHub/README.md

 # BinHub

-BinHub is a mobile app prototype solution designed for INFO 360:Design Thinking course at the University of Washington iSchool.
+BinHub is a mobile app prototype solution designed at INFO 360:Design Thinking course at the University of Washington iSchool.

 <h4> Problem Statement: </h4>